bayareala8s/training/non-technical/leadership/README.md

 ### Adaptability and Learning:
 1. **Describe a time when you had to pivot your team's strategy due to unexpected changes in project requirements.**

-Certainly!
 Here’s a structured example response to the question about pivoting a team’s strategy due to unexpected changes in project requirements:

 ---